AIwaifus/AI-Conversational-Bot/README.md

 # Project Details

-The program: A chatbot project developed using swing and co
+The program: A chatbot project developed using swing and cor